Last Updated on November 8, 2022.

 - Reactions may develop only when in direct contact, only while cage cleaning, or only when poked.

-- It is possible to have red prickle marks on your hands after handling a hedgehog without being a significant allergic reaction.
+- It is possible to have red prickle marks on your hands after handling a hedgehog without it being a significant allergic reaction.

 - It is fairly common for small red dots to develop on forearms after handling a pokey hedgehog against bare skin.
 People with sensitive skin are more likely to see small red bumps.

-- One long-time hedgehog owner and rescuer, Lori Keller, shared with us that she has noticed that, the red prickle marks greatly reduce after giving the hedgehog a bath.
+- One long-time hedgehog owner and rescuer, Lori Keller, shared with us that she has noticed that the red prickle marks greatly reduce after giving the hedgehog a bath.

 - Apparently, when dirty hedgehogs make tiny pokes on your skin, the dirt is pushed into the skin and thus causes a reaction.